faberNovel/docker-android/README.md

 | [Circle CI](https://circleci.com/docs/2.0/executor-types/#using-docker) | 🚧 |
 | [Travis CI](https://travis-ci.com/) | 🚧 |

+## Fastlane first-class support
+Images are built to have first class support for Fastlane.
+If you are using a Fastlane plugin which requires a native library:
+- Install it using `apt-get update && apt-get -y install <lib>` in your CI workflow.
+- Comment https://github.com/faberNovel/docker-android/issues/78 so that we can keep track of missing native libraries and add them to the next image version.

 ## 🐙 GitHub Workflow Sample
 Github workflows can run inside Docker images using `container` attribute after `runs-on`:
 ```yml